 “Gave you food for thought and able to look at things differently”

 “I feel that I have benefitted from the recovery aspect and I am now more able to identify my priorities regarding self-care.” – Students on the 2019 course

 The course will cover the most up-to-date information and knowledge of drug and alcohol use.
 We will hear from family and friends who have lived/living experiences.
 We will run a series of sessions on positive communication based on the CRAFT (Community Reinforcement and Family Training) principles.
 We will spend time thinking about our self-care and well-being.
 We will discuss stigma and think about what it means for us, our loved ones and our community.

 Who can attend the course?

-Anyone aged 16 years and older who is affected by another person’s drug or alcohol use are welcome to attend.
+Anyone aged 16 years and older affected by another person’s drug or alcohol use is welcome to attend.
 That includes biological and non-biological families, LGBT+ people and families, families with or without children, friends, partners, siblings, young people, older people, foster carers, kinship carers, neighbours, work colleagues, etc.

 We hope to make the Family Recovery College accessible to all.
 Please do not hesitate to contact us if there is anything additional we can do to make you feel welcomed and included.

 The Family Recovery College (FRC) is opposed to discrimination in all its forms, including on the basis of gender, gender identity, sexual orientation, disability, class, appearance, national origin, cultural background, ethnicity or religion/belief.